How an ion pump works

 When a cold cathode discharge occurs in a magnetic field, the electrons emitted from the electrodes move back and forth between the cathodes in a spiral motion due to the action of the magnetic field.

 When the electrons collide with gas molecules, the gas molecules are ionized and become ions.
-When these ions collide with the cathode, they sputter (knock out) the titanium atoms on the surface of the cathode and embed them in the cathode.
+When these ions strike the cathode, they sputter (knock out) titanium atoms from its surface.
+The ions themselves are also embedded (or buried) within the cathode material.

 In addition, the sputtered titanium atoms form a clean titanium film, called a getter film, on the anode, cathode, and inner walls of the pump.
 Since the sputtered titanium atoms are chemically active, they adsorb surrounding gas molecules as they form the film.